Italians have always had complex relations with the heritage of Ancient Rome which

 Roman soldiers to move across them and fight on the decks in the way they knew best.

 The Romans made very little use of archers, they were rather more skilled at slinging stones, but often their enemies, especially the Parthians, were very effective in the use of these weapons.
 The Romans devised a particular way of marching called testudo (turtle).
-This required the perfect execution of a series of orders on how to hold specially designed shields in order to protect all the members of the cohort from the falling arrows, and at the same allow the soldiers to move on.
+This required the perfect execution of a series of orders on how to hold specially designed shields in order to protect all the members of the cohort from the falling arrows, and at the same allow the soldiers to move on (see a relief on Colonna Antonina).

 Some of the groups participating in the April 21st parade included gladiators showing the protections which made the fights less bloody and dangerous than generally thought.

-Another kind of fight the Romans liked very much was that between two retiari or between one of them and a wild beast.
+Another kind of fight the Romans liked very much was that between a gladiator and a retiarius or between a retiarius and a wild beast.
 They were dressed like a sort of Neptune and used a net (rete, hence their name) to trap their opponent.
+You may wish to see a dramatic floor mosaic depicting some of these fights.

 Those who wanted to be appointed to a public position, had to wear a toga candida a white (candidus) loose garment: that's why we call candidate one who seeks appointment to an office.